Vickey9015/rnfi_assign_laravel/README.md

 Now Api's can be testing.

+Notes:
-Note:  The .env file and api collection file is shared on mail.
+A)- The .env file and api collection file is shared on mail.
+B)- Unit and feature tests for th AP's are written in **tests** folder.